Chickenroast/v-card/README.md

 ## The mission

-Now that you have CV you have to write.
-Create a new repository called VCard and use as much CSS positioning as possible.
+MAKE THE V CARD WITH REACT AND VITE VANILLA TYPESCRIPT

 ### Instructions

-- create the repository
+- create the branch

-- write your Vcard in HTML and CSS
+- write every components

-- use CSS positioning to make a unique card
+- use typescript

 - commit/push